Why Support Raising Is Biblical: 5 Key Verses

 Lexi Elder has served as a Digital Communications Specialist with ABWE since 2021.
 She is a graduate of Penn State and an active member of Community Evangelical Free Church of Harrisburg, Pa.

 Alex Kocman is the Director of Communications and Engagement for ABWE.
 He serves as general editor for Message Magazine and co-hosts The Missions Podcast.
-After earning his M.A. in Communication and B.S. in Biblical Studies, he served as an online apologetics instructor with Liberty University and a youth pastor in Pennsylvania, where he now resides with his wife and three children.
+After earning his M.A. in Communication and B.S. in Biblical Studies, he served as an online apologetics instructor with Liberty University and a youth pastor in Pennsylvania, where he now resides with his wife and four children.
 He was also Director of Long-Term Mobilization for ABWE from 2016-2020.
 Read his blog or follow him on Twitter.